-After the interview, I decided to contact different webcam-studios to see if I could visit them.
+D. I conducted my first interview with Jessica, a Romanian webcam model, through Skype.
+We talked about her experiences with clients and the difference in working from home and for a webcam studio.
+After the interview, I decided to contact different studios and see if I could visit them.
 First of all, because I was curious about their labour conditions, and secondly because I wanted to interview different webcam models about their idea of connection and performing in the online world for my film.
 Through a Romanian webcam forum, I got in contact with Best Studios, a webcam studio based in Bucharest.
 I was welcome to visit them.

 The whole building felt like it was closed off from reality.
 From the outside, there are no real windows, the door which you enter through acts as a one-way mirror.
 I can see the obvious reasons for it to be an anonymous place since there is quite a stigma around 'videochat' in the Romanian community.
 Downstairs you pass by the offices and the hairdresser, when you go up the stairs you enter a space that is a mixture between a smoking room and a cantina.
 There is one little window in the kitchen, which you can open a crack, but you can't look outside.
 I recognised this set-up from other webcam studios I have seen online, they all have a smoking room as the centre of the space.
 From there you see the hotel-like hallway with doors on each side, on the different doors there are golden nameplates for the rooms, showing names like 'Marilyn Monroe' and 'Madonna', even though everyone uses the room numbers.

 All that was present in the room was the decor.
 The spaces present an empty idea of wealth.
 The rooms are an empty shell.
 The windows in the rooms were not actual windows, just a light box behind a curtain.
 The lights next to the beds were not connected because there were only sockets on one side of the room.
 The rooms are a mix between a hotel room and a film set, but what happens in the spaces is real.
 In the film I am currently developing, Liminal Connections, I want to recreate these rooms as a performative space.
 This will be made in the manner of a film-set, seeing the room located within a film studio.
 The fact that it is a fictional setting, that is visually present, will make the viewer think about what reality means in a world where everything is mediated by ones and zeros.
-At the same time, the film plays with an idea of front-space / backspace.
+At the same time, the film plays with an idea of front-space / back-space.
 Erving Goffman (1959) uses the idea of frontstage and backstage in understanding human interaction and behaviour.
 In this perspective, social life is a "performance" carried out in three different places: "front stage," "back stage," and "off stage."
-I see the digital environment as this front-space, while the physical rooms of webcamming are the backspaces.
+I see the digital environment as this front-space, while the physical rooms of webcamming is the back-space.